linkeddatacenter/kees/README.md

 Lot of concepts used by KEES refer to the well known [Semantic Web Standards](https://www.w3.org/standards/semanticweb/) published by the World Wide Web Consortium ([W3C](https://w3.org/)).

 What is **data**?
-According with common sense, KEES defines data as words, numbers or in general any string of symbols.
+According with common sense, KEES defines data as words, numbers or in general *any string of symbols*.
 This concept is equivalent to the definition of "literal" in the [RDF] (Resource Data Framework).
 Example of data is the string  `xyz`, the numbers `123`, `33.22` or the URI `http://LinkedData.Center`.
 Note that the data is usually associated with a  _data type_ it is just a name that states a set of restrictions on symbols string that build up the data;  _data type_ is not the data meaning.

 What is **information**?
-KEES defines information as data with a meaning.
+KEES defines information as *data with a meaning*.
 The meaning can be learned from the context where a data is found or explicitly defined.
 From a practical point of view, because KEES adopts the [RDF standards](https://www.w3.org/RDF/), an information is defined by three data that build up a _triple_ (also known as a RDF statement): a _subject_, a _predicate_ and an _object_.
 The data type for the first two triple elements (subject and predicate) must be an URIs, the last element (object) can be any data type.

 KEES defines **knowledge** as a nework of linked information (i.e. linked data).
 This neworks is possible because, in RDF, any URI can be both the object of an information  and subject of another one or even a predicate for another.